Quotes #2: Trail of Diamonds in the Sand: Famous Quotes on Karma

 lifts him beyond all life into the worlds of God."

-ways.
-If we deprived another human being of freedom in a
+and clever of ways.
+If we deprived another human being of freedom in

 This experience would give us time to... learn the Law of Love."